localsh12/AGV_Task_Round/README.md

-# Self-Project
+# AGV Task rounds
-This repository houses all of my personal projects.
+This repository houses all of my autonomous ground vehicle task projects.
 This project assisted me in learning about computer vision, Python, data analytics, reinforcement learning, and other topics.
-More files will be added as I gain more experience in these fields.